Albo1125/DynamicTraffic/README.md

 # DynamicTraffic
 DynamicTraffic is a resource for FiveM by Albo1125 that provides variable traffic density functionality.
+It is available at [https://github.com/Albo1125/DynamicTraffic](https://github.com/Albo1125/DynamicTraffic)

 ## Installation & Usage
 1. Download the latest release.